-Hipp!!Bones C4YSN Ltd works to:
+Hipp!!Bones works to:

 - Support the creation of an environment where young people and vulnerable adults are listened to and are encouraged to talk about themselves, their lives and any concerns they may have.